 In my new pursuit of stand-up comedy, my biggest challenge is the time limit.
 The “tight five” is the bread-and-butter of a stand-up comedian.

 For some people, five minutes alone on stage is an eternity.
-For me, it’s hardly a warm-up.
-Five minutes is an uncomfortable restriction for me.
+For me, it’s an uncomfortable restriction — hardly a warm-up.

-Of course, that stretch is part of my reason for doing this.
+Of course, that stretch is part of my reason for experimenting with stand-up comedy.

 I never wanted to be an actress because I don’t like to memorize things.
 I don’t like to be scripted.
 I like to go with the flow.